Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gillespie.md

 $$\mathrm{Pr}(T > t) = \mathrm{Pr}(X = 0) = \dfrac{(\lambda t)^0 e^{-\lambda t}}{0!} = e^{-\lambda t}\,.$$

 In other words, the probability Pr(*T* > *t*) that the wait time is longer than time *t* decays exponentially as *t* increases.
-For this reason, the random variable *T* is said to follow an **exponential distribution.** It can be shown that the expected value of the exponential distribution (i.e., the average amount of time we will need to wait for the next event to occur) is 1/λ.
+For this reason, the random variable *T* is said to follow an **exponential distribution.** It can be shown that the expected value of the exponential distribution (i.e., the average amount of time that we will need to wait for the next event to occur) is 1/λ.

 **STOP**: What is the probability Pr(*T* < *t*)?
 {: .notice--primary}